Shooting brings troubled San Bernardino an unwelcome new distinction

 Despite his work, more than a dozen tents and makeshift shelters scattered the city park under the shadow of a gleaming $340 million courthouse, approved before the financial crisis hit.

-"Discover Downtown" say signs leading to the city center, but residents say why bother - there is nothing there.
+"Discover Downtown" say signs leading to the city centre, but residents say why bother - there is nothing there.

-The city's mall is up for sale and empty of most stores, the convention center is closed and dining options are a smattering of Mexican taquerias or chain restaurants in strip malls.
+The city's mall is up for sale and empty of most stores, the convention centre is closed and dining options are a smattering of Mexican taquerias or chain restaurants in strip malls.

 "No one wants to bring any business here.
 At four o'clock, no one wants to be downtown," said pastor Wells.
 "There's no vision for the city."